Last Updated: September 2, 2022

-Data includes all Personally Identifiable Information (PII) and other non-public information.
-Data include, but are not limited to, student data, staff data, metadata, and user content.
+Data includes all personally identifiable information (PII) and other non-public information.
+Data includes, but is not limited to, student data, staff data, metadata, and user content.

 Scope of Policy

-This Policy describes the types of information we may collect, or that you may provide, when registering with, accessing or using Gaggle products.
+This Policy describes the types of information we may collect, or that you may provide, when registering with, accessing, or using Gaggle solutions.
 This Policy does not apply to information we collect offline or on Gaggle websites (such as our company website here) or to information that you may provide to, or is collected by, third parties.

-We consider all school and district data to be confidential and do not use such data for any purpose other than to provide services on your behalf and as outlined in your Service Level Agreement or contract.
-Student data are the property of the school or district and remain in the school or district’s control throughout the duration of any agreement/contract.
+We consider all school and district data to be confidential and do not use such data for any purpose other than to provide services on your behalf and as outlined in your service level agreement or contract.
+Student data is the property of the school or district and remains in the school or district’s control throughout the duration of any agreement/contract.

 Role of School and School Officials

 Although this Policy will focus mainly on what we do, and what we confirm we will not do, with student and staff data, we believe that schools and school officials are critical partners in our collective efforts to protect and ensure only appropriate use of student-related information entrusted to them and us.
 In that regard, schools and school officials using Gaggle solutions should be mindful that in granting or allowing access to Gaggle solutions, they are controlling who has access to student and staff information.
 When we reference “granting or allowing access,” we are referring to both intentional actions, such as an administrator authorizing a Gaggle account for a teacher or a student, as well as unintentional actions and consequences that may flow from, for example, a school’s failure to maintain sufficient data governance or security practices.